EvanMohammed/README.md-Generator/README.md

- # Project 1
+ # README.md Generator

 ## Description
-it is about making a README.md file
+it is about making an organized README.md
 ## Table of Contents
 - installation
 - usage